William Abbott Oldfather: Academic career

-Oldfather died in Homer, Illinois, from drowning.
-In 1909, he founded the University of Illinois' Walking Club.
-Unfortunately, Oldfather met his death during one of the club's outings.
-Late one Sunday afternoon in May 1945 he attempted to shoot his canoe over a knee-high dam in the Salt Fork River near Homer, Ill.
+In 1909, Oldfather founded the University of Illinois' Walking Club.
+He met his death during one of the club's outings.
+Late one Sunday afternoon in May 1945 he attempted to shoot his canoe over a knee-high dam in the Salt Fork River near Homer, Illinois.
 An expert canoeist, he had done this many times at this spot, but this time, the canoe capsized.
-Attempting to retrieve his gear, Oldfather was drawn under the dam by a powerful back current.
+Attempting to retrieve his gear, Oldfather was drawn under the dam by a powerful back current, and he drowned.
 His body was found nine hours later.